Keyboard Identities in Flux

 Keyboard Salon

-The Piano Trios of Robert Schumann _______________________
+The Piano Trios of Robert Schumann

 Instrument: Pleyel (1865)